jonpena/Cirobb/README.md

 # Cirobb-Engine 1.1.4

-Cirobb Engine is a 2d <b> physics engine </b> inspired by box2d lite that was created with the purpose of helping people who are starting in this wonderful world of physics for video games.
-The engine uses the erin catto contact persistence algorithm and its implementation of the <b>PGS</b> (Projected Gauss Seidel) solver to solve the MLCP very well known as a Sequential Impulse.
+Cirobb Engine is a 2d <b>Physics Engine</b> inspired by box2d lite that was created with the purpose of helping people who are starting in this wonderful world of physics for video games.
+The engine uses the Erin Catto contact persistence algorithm and its implementation of the <b>PGS</b> (Projected Gauss Seidel) solver to solve the MLCP very well known as a Sequential Impulse.
 The main idea of this project is to explain in more detail how physics engines work, I must clarify that not all physics engines use the same approach.
 This engine follows the dynamics of impulses.